Technology, Health, Rehabilitation, Environment and Disability Laboratory

 General Laboratory Description

-Together with a vibrant research team, Dr. Jaclyn Schwartz leads the Technology, Health, Rehabilitation, Environment and Disability (THREAD) Laboratory.
-The long-term goal of the lab is to promote health, prevent comorbidities, improve health-related quality of life and reduce health-care spending.
-We do this by working towards our mission to ensure optimal and equitable health, well-being and quality of life for adults with chronic health conditions.
+Together with a vibrant research team, Dr. Jaclyn Schwartz leads the Taking Meds Laboratory.
+The vision of the lab is to ensure optimal and equitable health, well-being, and quality of life for people with cardiovascular conditions.
+We do this by working towards our mission to enable adults with cardiovascular disease to better take their medications as prescribed through interdisciplinary community engaged research and training to inform best practices and policies.
 All of our work is guided by our values of integrity; diversity, equity and inclusion; development; and wellness.
 The following themes are found throughout our work:

 • Health equity: How do we develop interventions that work for all people and populations, particularly populations with health disparities that are under-resourced and underrepresented in current research?

-• Advocacy: How can we change policy and practice to support chronic disease self-management?
+• Advocacy: How can we change policy and practice to support health and health equity?

 Current research projects include: